jawher/jawher.me/content/2015-01-18-parsing-command-line-arguments-finite-state-machine-backtracking.md

 ![](/images/graphviz/mow-simplify-3-fsm.png)

-Both will accept and reject exatly the same set of call args, but the second form doesn't contain any shortcuts and so is more suitable for parsing as it can't cause infinite loops.
+Both will accept and reject exactly the same set of call args, but the second form doesn't contain any shortcuts and so is more suitable for parsing as it can't cause infinite loops.